BYRIO/krita-webdoc-zh/user_manual/vector_graphics.rst

 Strokes can be filled with the same things as fills.

 However, they can also be further changed.
-For example you can add dashes and and markers to the line.
+For example, you can add dashes and markers to the line.

 Coordinates
 ~~~~~~~~~~~